Leica SL3 Review

 In Action

-I am glad I had a couple of months with the SL2-S before going into this review as it made navigating the camera and menus easier.
-Even though Leica has refreshed the menus and fonts I felt at home fairly quickly and had the camera set up to my liking without any significant challenges.
+I am glad I had a couple of months with the SL2-S before going into this review, as it made navigating the camera and menus easier.
+Even though Leica has refreshed the menus and fonts, I felt at home relatively quickly and had the camera set up to my liking without any significant challenges.

-I did not have enough time to investigate all settings but the overhaul looks good, not that I find there are many flaws with the SL2-S. All cameras take some getting used to on this front.
+I did not have enough time to investigate all settings, but the overhaul looks good, not that I find many flaws with the SL2-S. All cameras take some getting used to on this front.

 I tried the new phase-detect autofocus with a couple of Leica SL lenses and can confirm that it works very well and sticks like glue to your talent.

-I also asked a third friend who was at the launch for the Leica SL3 and he found the EVF to be the same as his SL2-S so I want to stress this could indeed be a one-off for this demo camera.
+I also asked a third friend who was at the launch of the Leica SL3, and he found the EVF to be the same as his SL2-S, so I want to stress this could indeed be a one-off for this demo camera.

-My local Leica rep promised to get back to me regarding this and has offered that I could try the camera again at a later date.
+My local Leica rep promised to get back to me regarding this and has offered that I could try the camera again.

 Update: May 22, 2024